 Long ago in the palace of Ferrara, three renowned ladies entertained princes with their astonishing musicianship.
 The “Tre Donne di Ferrara” (Three Ladies of Ferrara) were probably the first female professional musicians.
 Apollo’s Fire collaborates with three stunning Amandas in virtuoso trios written for the Ferrara ladies, alongside soulful songs by Barbara Strozzi and Francesca Caccini and lively duets from Monteverdi’s playful Scherzi Musicali.
 Eight instrumentalists join in the fun with dances from the palace and the countryside.

-These concerts are generously sponsored by AN ANONYMOUS DONOR
+These concerts are generously sponsored by JEFF & JAMIE BARNETT

 ELEGANCE: The Harper’s Voice